amrvac/amrvac/doc/cakforce.md

 If a uniform grid is used, the formulae will collapse to a second-order spatially accurate gradient expression for uniform grids.

 *rays_init:*
 Initialisation routine for the radiation rays when the `cak_vector_force` is applied.
-It distributes a preselected amount of rays with radiation angles $(\varTheta, \varPhi)$ on the (projected) stellar disc.
-Additionally, it assigns weights to the rays in theor contribution to the radiation line force.
+It distributes a preselected amount of rays with radiation angles (\f$\Theta\f$, \f$\Phi\f$)$ on the (projected) stellar disc.
+Additionally, it assigns weights to the rays in the contribution to the radiation line force.
 For convenience the radiation polar angle points are recast to a formulation in terms of impact parameter points.
 Both the ray points and weights are set by a Gauss-Legendre quadrature.
 This routine is called once in the *cak_init* routine when `cak_vector_force=T`.

 *gauss_legendre_quadrature:*